yusuf-s-ahmed/yusuf-s-ahmed/README.md

 I’m a 2nd year Computer Science student at City, University of London, interested in Technology.

+- Working as a Technology Analyst at a student-led organisation at City, University of London.

+- Currently interning at an Al research and development firm based in the US, as a Solutions Developer Intern.

 <h4 align="left">Open-Source</h4>

 [**Stock Candlestick Data Visualiser**](https://github.com/yusuf-s-ahmed/Stock-Visualiser/tree/yusuf/update)